wudi-ldd/Fine-Tuning-SAM/README.md

 - `extract_matching_images.py`: Extracts images from a target folder based on image names in a txt file.
 Useful for data segmentation.
 - `convert_labels_color.py`: Converts training masks to the same color as prediction masks.

+If you encounter any issues with the code or data, please feel free to contact me.

+**Contact Information**:
+- Email: ldslidongshen@163.com